16 Best CRM for Mac, iPhone, iPad & Other Apple iOS Software

 Sorting and filtering tasks is less intuitive than it could be

-Garden plan for growing teams is $25 per user/per month, billed annually
+Growth plan is $15 per user/per month, billed annually

-Estate plan for large teams is $49 per user/per month, billed annually
+Pro plan is $39 per user/per month, billed annually

-Forest plan for enterprises is $79 per user/per month, billed annually
+Enterprise plan is $69 per user/per month, billed annually

 Allows you to create unlimited work and user groups, set up an HR help desk, and centralize the storage of documents in-app